transformerlab/transformerlab-docs/blog/2025-02-19-how-to-plugin/how_to_plugin.md

 ## Step 7: Contributing Your Plugin

-When you’re ready to share your plugin, please create a pull request on the [TransformerLab API repository](https://github.com/transformerlab/transformerlab-api) and tag the team for review.
+When you’re ready to share your plugin, please create a pull request on the [Transformer Lab API repository](https://github.com/transformerlab/transformerlab-api) and tag the team for review.

 Happy coding!